-Three years ago, Thomas Genua was a high school student in Toronto.
-He was known by his peers for his cross-country running and interest in finance.
-William Liu was a second-year Pharmacology student from Winnipeg.
-NYC-based Abdoulaye Mouflet was wrapping up his first year at McGill, a university he had always dreamed of attending.
-Today, the three have something in common: they’re emerging student entrepreneurs.
+Three years ago, Thomas Genua was known by his Toronto high school peers as a cross-country runner with an interest in finance.
+William Liu, originally from Winnipeg, was in his second year at McGill’s Faculty of Science, where he majored in Pharmacology.
+NYC-based Abdoulaye Mouflet was finishing his first full year at McGill, a university he had always dreamed of attending.
+Today, the three have something in common: they’re leading student entrepreneurs.

-Many students might experience this frustration, complain and move on; William saw it as an opportunity.
-Along with co-founder Hamza Jaffer, who has since graduated, William envisioned a platform where people who were passionate about teaching could be connected with those who are eager to learn.
+Many students who experience a difficulty like this may feel frustrated, but they usually accept it and move on; Liu, however, saw it as an opportunity.
+Along with co-founder Hamza Jaffer, who has since graduated, William envisioned a platform where students who were looking for help with a specific course could connect with others who were willing to tutor them.
 Two and a half years later, the idea has manifested into an app called Nimbus Tutoring.

 Nimbus Tutoring is different than most tutoring businesses.
-The company enlists students who have done well in a McGill course, carefully vetting them to ensure that they are knowledgeable and helpful.
+The company only enlists students who have received high grades in a given McGill course, carefully vetting them to ensure that they are knowledgeable and helpful.
 Through the app, Nimbus connects the tutors with students who are struggling in the same course.
-Tutors normally charge $15-25 per hour, far lower than the marked-up prices that frustrated William and Hamza in first-year, and coordinate a time and place to meet with their students.
+Tutors normally charge $15-25 per hour, far lower than the marked-up prices that frustrated Liu and Jaffer in first-year, and coordinate a time and place to meet with their students.
 Since many of the tutors are McGill students themselves, most meetups happen on campus — often in a Redpath study room or a table on the second floor of Bronfman.
 While many students have joined and left the team, William has been at the helm of it through thick and thin.
 His Chief Marketing Officer, Abdoulaye, has been heavily involved since May.

 It was hard to find a tutor through a student organization, and most tutoring businesses didn’t offer student-friendly prices.